Sherwin Williams Peppercorn is a dark gray tone sharing high similarities with classic charcoal.

 Yes, they both have inclination towards cooler shades but Almost Black is definitely less of a neutral than Peppercorn.

-Another one worth comparing is Sherwin-Williams Iron Ore vs Peppercorn.
+Another one worth comparing is Sherwin-Williams Iron Ore (see this one reviewed here) vs Peppercorn.

 Peppercorn Coordinating Colors